bdlucas1/3d-casting/MAKING.md

 * Load the .3mf file into the slicer, and when the dialog asks to treat this as a single multi-part object, say yes.

-* Even though we have multiple parts, this is a single-filament print, so set both parts to use the same extruder, and disable wipe tower if necessary (Print Settings, Multiple Extruders, Disable).
+* Even though there are multiple parts, this is a single-filament print, so set both parts to use the same extruder, and disable wipe tower if necessary (Print Settings, Multiple Extruders, Disable).